 - Taught a group of Kindergartners to count in binary on their fingers up to 1,023.

 - Made several stuffed animals by hand and a fully furnished house for them with an 8-year-old.

 - Conducted an empirical study of pizza from all over New York City with a group of 6- and 7-year-olds.

 - Taught 5-year-olds to knit on a loom (they made their own hats).

 - With a group of 5- to 7-year-olds wrote and recorded a song about Evolution.

 - Designed a philosophy and practice of behavior management based on the human capacity for empathy.

-- Made ridiculous Halloween costumes, such as a (non-scary) werewolf princess and SuperGlue!, a super hero who is a bottle of glue (with glue minions):
+- Made ridiculous Halloween costumes, like SuperGlue!, a super hero who is a bottle of glue (with glue minions):

 When I am working with children, I sense that my cognition and instincts are aligned.
 I find it extremely rewarding to interact with children, even when they are being difficult, because I learn even more from more challenging experiences.
 I also find them hilarious, insightful, full of untapped wisdom, and wonderfully imaginative.
 I understand them very well, which I believe is not something I learned but rather a capacity I have always had.
 I find the development of their minds and skills and personalities to be completely fascinating and am never bored – unless it’s nap time.

 Below is a list of some of the services I offer.
 Each heading is a link to a page that explains more.